OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ## Testing Network Communication

 Practically every network-connected mobile app uses the Hypertext Transfer Protocol (HTTP) or HTTP over Transport Layer Security (TLS), HTTPS, to send and receive data to and from remote endpoints.
 Consequently, network-based attacks (such as packet sniffing and man-in-the-middle-attacks) are a problem.
-In this chapter we discuss potential vulnerabilities,testing techniques, and best practices concerning the network communication between mobile apps and their endpoints.
+In this chapter we discuss potential vulnerabilities, testing techniques, and best practices concerning the network communication between mobile apps and their endpoints.

 ### Intercepting HTTP(S) Traffic

 In many cases, it is most practical to configure a system proxy on the mobile device, so that HTTP(S) traffic is redirected through an *interception proxy* running on your host machine.
 By monitoring the requests between the mobile app client and the backend, you can easily map the available server-side APIs and gain insight into the communication protocol.
-Additionally, you can replay and manipulate requests to test for server-side bugs.
+Additionally, you can replay and manipulate requests to test for server-side vulnerabilities.

 Several free and commercial proxy tools are available.
 Here are some of the most popular: